HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising: Introduction

-\begin{itemize} \item We are the first to introduce a simple and effective Bidirectional State-Space Model, thereby devising a novel architecture distinct from CNNs and transformers for HSI denoising. \item Addressing the inherent spatial and spectral correlations in HSI data, we propose a novel Continuous Bidirectional Scanning Mechanism to explore tailored variations of the Mamba framework. \item Extensive experiments demonstrate that our proposed MambaHSID achieves state-of-the-art performance and is $30\%$ faster than the latest transformer method, offering a more balanced solution in terms of performance and efficiency for HSI denoising. \end{itemize}
+\begin{itemize} \item We are the first to introduce a simple yet effective Bidirectional State-Space Model for HSI denoising, devising a novel architecture distinct from CNNs and transformers. \item To strengthen spatial-spectral interactions and context representation learning, we propose the Bidirectional Continuous Scanning Mechanism to improve detailed information denoising ability effectively and efficiently. \item Extensive experiments demonstrate that HSDM achieves state-of-the-art performance and is $31\%$ faster than the transformer method SERT. \end{itemize}